Itisfilipe/ccdakit/schemas/schematron/README.md

 **Good news!** You don't need to manually download these files anymore.

+### During Deployment

+When deploying to cloud platforms (like Render, Heroku, etc.), Schematron files are automatically downloaded during the build process.
+The `scripts/setup_schematron.py` script runs as part of the deployment pipeline.

+### During Development

 Starting with ccdakit v0.1.0, Schematron files are automatically downloaded on first use:

 ```python